Jellyfish-Insights/aurelia/run_on_docker.md

 ```bash
 sudo docker-compose -f docker-compose-andromeda.yml up andromeda
 ```

+**If you get an error running the database with the the command above, change the port used by the data_lake container on the docker-compose-andromeda.yml file and in the `andromeda-config/appsettings.json`.**

 Now that you have Andromeda container running, we can run the Aurelia container.
 Open a new terminal window on the root of directory where you cloned Aurelia's repository and run the following command: